-To unravel these chemical fingerprints ANZICE uses Victoria University's laser ablation, inductively coupled plasma, mass spectrometer.
+To unravel these chemical fingerprints ANZICE used Victoria University's laser ablation, inductively coupled plasma, mass spectrometer.
 This analytical system deploys a laser beam to “drill” through minute objects, measuring liberated elements en route.

-The use of observation-based and computer-based models is another feature of ANZICE.
+The use of observation-based and computer-based models was another feature of ANZICE.

-Information from the ice and sediment core studies will be compiled to form observational models to help answer basic research questions, for example: how did the Antarctic environment appear during the Last Interglacial period, 125,000 years ago, and what was the impact on the Southern Ocean and New Zealand?
+Information from the ice and sediment core studies was compiled to form observational models to help answer basic research questions, for example: how did the Antarctic environment appear during the Last Interglacial period, 125,000 years ago, and what was the impact on the Southern Ocean and New Zealand?

-Answers to such questions will help guide and verify the computer models to give a measure of confidence in their results.
-Once operational, the computer models will improve our ability to understand how an environment may change under various warmer world conditions.
+Answers to such questions helped guide and verify the computer models to give a measure of confidence in their results.
+Once operational, the computer models improved our ability to understand how an environment may change under various warmer world conditions.

 By changing the drivers that control a model such as ocean and air temperatures, greenhouse gas concentrations, wind strength and other factors, it becomes possible to gain an insight into potential environmental responses, while checking the results with observations of the past.

-As research results and computer models take shape, ANZICE will turn to communicating the information to the public and governmental agencies involved with climate change.
-This initiative is not only to inform, but to help shape policy.
+As research results and computer models took shape, ANZICE turned to communicating the information to the public and governmental agencies involved with climate change.
+This initiative was not only to inform, but to help shape policy.